adasprilla/TouchPad-Gestures/README.md

    possible.

-7. Be sure that a configured external command works exactly how you want when you run it directly on the command line **before** you configure it for `libinput-gestures`.
+7. Be sure that a configured external command works exactly how you want when you run it directly on the command line, **before** you configure it for `libinput-gestures`.
 E.g. run `xdotool` manually and experiment with various arguments to work out exactly what arguments it requires to do what you want, and only then add that command +